aletss/schedules/README.md

 ### Assumptions
 1. All students take the schedule purposed.
-2. Quality on every teacher is the same, so student's preferences don't apply.
+2. Quality on every teacher is the same, so students' preferences don't apply.

 # Example

 You can see the same example in Google Sheets here: [Schedules | Example tables](https://docs.google.com/spreadsheets/d/1sreTuAUG9ZhNeeUrbaPRySFlNXCtdgsaaKbC9FoxGHU/edit?usp=sharing)

-### Student's needs
+### Students' needs
 | student | subject 1 | subject 2 | subject 3 | subject 4 |
 |---------|-----------|-----------|-----------|-----------|
 | 1       | x         |           | x         |           |